bevyengine/rfcs/rfcs/fixed_point.md

 - How exactly would we go about adding the option to have fixed point to everything?
 Would it be a build feature, or a crate?
 - Could we integrate this into a possible bevy_physics crate when that comes around?

+## Future Plans

+* What fixed point should result in is essentially something like Godot's KinematicBody.
+Most games that use fixed point system (fighting games, RTS) don't really require a complex physics system , or just rebuild their own physics anyways.
+What fixed point really cares about is collision.
+Sometime like Godot's KinematicBody, which provides a collider and the ability to code your own physics, is perfect for this type of implementation.
+* One of the main reasons for pushing this is the ability to implement something like [fighting game rollback netcode](https://ki.infil.net/w02-netcode.html) into Bevy at some point.